 The FCMD register defines the Flash commands.
-This register is banked.

 Figure 3-8 Flash Command Buffer and Register (FCMD)

 Bits 7, 4, 3 and 1 read zero and are not writable.
 Bits CMDB6, CMDB5, CMDB2 and CMDB0 are readable and writable during a command sequence.